-Certain ticks are a health hazard in Minnesota, and they may cause infections if not removed properly.
+Certain ticks are a health hazard in MN, and they may cause infections if not removed properly.
 Please be aware that the usual tip-off is a red rash that slowly spreads in a circular bulls-eye pattern.
-Flulike symptoms - fatigue, nausea, headache, aching muscles and joints - are another warning sign.
-The camp medical staff will store any ticks that are removed from a camper for families who would like them tested.
+Flu-like symptoms - fatigue, nausea, headache, aching muscles & joints - are another warning sign.
+Camp staff will store any ticks that are removed from a camper for families who would like them tested.